shuhei0818/go-find-function-name/README.md

 # go-find-function-name
-A tool for function name of go code from given filename and row number.
+A tool for function name of go code from given filename and line number.

 ## Install
 ```bash